mc36/freeRtr/readme.md

 * p4bf at http://bitbucket.software.geant.org/projects/RARE/repos/rare/browse
 * p4lang at http://github.com/rare-freertr/RARE-bmv2

+parts of the files under misc/natives are rewritten from c to rust at http://git.famfo.xyz/famfo/tap_int-rs

 ## dependencies

 you'll need an up to date debian sid with a jdk installed